History of rail transport in Japan: 1906 nationalization

 The military expressed concern about the delays in troop movements that occurred during the 1904–05 Russo-Japanese War, and attributed such delays to the mix of private and government railway ownership.
-The attribution tipped the balance in favour of nationalization of the major railway companies, and in 1906 the Government proposed to nationalize 42 railway companies, though ultimately 17 companies were involved, including the "Big 5" companies (Nippon, San'yō, Kyushu and Kansai Railway companies and the Hokkaido Coal & Railway Co), and covering virtually all main intercity/regional routes.
+The attribution tipped the balance in favour of the nationalization of the major railway companies, and in 1906 the Government proposed to nationalize 42 railway companies, though ultimately 17 companies were involved, including the "Big 5" companies (Nippon, San'yō, Kyushu and Kansai Railway companies and the Hokkaido Coal & Railway Co), and covering virtually all main intercity/regional routes.

 The major shareholders of the railway companies being nationalized welcomed the move, for differing reasons.
 In the case of the "Big 5" companies, dividend payments had predominated over capital expenditure on maintenance and improvements, and such deferred expenditure was a looming liability had nationalization not occurred.
 In the case of smaller companies which had not been as profitable as the "Big 5", the market for Government bonds (which were used to pay for the nationalization) was usually better than for shares in the smaller railways, as well as providing at least the same, if not a better rate of return.

-The legislation authorizing the nationalization also provided for the continuation of private railways (and creation of new companies) providing local (i.e. non main line) rail transport.
-However, as most such lines would be less (or un)profitable branch lines, the 1910 Light Railways Act was required to authorize construction of lower cost lines, including 2'6" gauge lines, in order to enable provision of railways to smaller and/or more remote communities.
+The legislation authorizing the nationalization also provided for the continuation of private railways (and the creation of new companies) providing local (i.e. non-mainline) rail transport.
+However, as most such lines would be less (or un)profitable branch lines, the 1910 Light Railways Act was required to authorize the construction of lower-cost lines, including 2'6" gauge lines, to enable the provision of railways to smaller and/or more remote communities.

 Some of the resulting lines initially constructed to 2'6" gauge were later regauged to 3'6" where there was economic justification to do so.